civiform/civiform/.github/ISSUE_TEMPLATE/feature_flag.md

 ---
 name: Feature Flag
-about: Create a tracking issue for the creation, deployment, and deletion of a feature flag.
+about: Create a tracking issue for the lifecycle of a feature flag.
 title: ''
 labels: 'feature-flag'
 assignees: ''